Give notice of a marriage/civil partnership

 • It is your responsibility to bring the required original documents to your appointment.
 Failure to bring the correct documentation will result in your appointment not going ahead, and the loss of your appointment fee.
 A new appointment and fee will be required.

 • The marriage/civil partnership can only take place at the venue you name on the notice.
-If you change the venue you will have to give, and pay for, updated notices of marriage/civil partnership, so you need to have chosen your venue before you give notice
+If you change the venue you will have to give, and pay for, new notices of marriage/civil partnership, so you need to have chosen your venue before you give notice

-Giving notice
+Giving Notice

 A notice of marriage or civil partnership is a legal document which must be given in person before a marriage or civil partnership can take place.

-A notice must be given by each person a minimum of 28 days prior to the ceremony date.
+A notice must be given by each person a minimum of 28 clear days prior to the ceremony date.
 The notice is valid for 12 months.

 To give notice of marriage or civil partnership at Redbridge Register Office please book an appointment.

-The fee for completing a notice of marriage or civil partnership is £35 per person (or £47 per person if you are subject to immigration control).
+The fee for completing a notice of marriage or civil partnership is £42 per person (or £57 per person if you are subject to immigration control).

 Each person must attend the Register Office in the district in which they reside to give notice.
 If one or both parties are subject to immigration control*, then both must give notice together at a district where either one or both parties reside.